• Skip to main content

 You'll love this easy ube mochi recipe because it only takes 20 minutes to prepare and less than 10 minutes to cook.

 There are also only 7 ingredients needed for this recipe.
-Meaning it won't break the budget and most of the ingredients you may already have.
+Most of the ingredients you may already have, and this recipe is budget friendly.

 What's more, this little treat makes for a simple and yummy treat or dessert which is so beautiful to look at.